 BACKGROUND

-Nkoma Area Cooperative Enterprise was formed in 2006 with the overall objective of improving smallholder farmers’ incomes and livelihoods through improving their productivity and access to competitive markets.
+Nkoma Area Cooperative Enterprise was formed in 2006 with the overall objective of improving smallholder farmer incomes and livelihoods through improved productivity and access to markets.
 The ACE is a legally registered cooperative involved in production and marketing activities along the maize value chain.
 In addition, Nkoma ACE members are farmers, whose main source of livelihood is derived from cultivation of other crops such as beans, sorghum and groundnuts.
-Farming is done on small land parcels and yields are low, averaging between 1.0 to 1.8 tons per acre.
-The cooperative has a total membership of 1,810 members, 1,024 females and 786 male organized into Rural Producer Organizations (RPOs) which form the ACE’s constituents.
-There are seven (7) Rural Producer Organisations (RPOs).
+Farming is practiced on small land parcels and yields are low, averaging between 1.0 to 1.8 tons per acre.
+The cooperative has a total membership of 1,810 members, including 1,024 women, and organized into Rural Producer Organizations (RPOs) which form the ACE’s constituents.
+There are seven 7 Rural Producer Organisations (RPOs).

-The ACE is comprised of farmers as members of the organization, representatives from these farmer groups form the AGM which is the apex body of the organization.
-From the AGM a board is democratically elected with a chairman leading and working closely with the rest of the members, a supervisory committee of three members is elected to oversee organization activities on behalf of the board.
-These supervise the management and report back to the board, the management is only comprised of a manager who executes day to day activities of the cooperative.
-The farmer members are engaged in two major enterprises; maize and beans but coffee is an upcoming enterprise that the coop is encouraging its members to engage in.

-The services offered to the members include: farmer trainings, input supply to farmers at subsidized rates, bulking, marketing of farmers’ produce and setting up demonstration plots.
+The ACE is comprised of farmers as members and representatives from these farmer groups form the annual general meeting, which is the apex body of the organization.
+The board is democratically elected and works closely with the membership and a three-member supervisory committee elected to oversee organization activities on behalf of the board.
+The supervisory committee oversees the manager and reports back to the board.
+The farmer members are engaged in two major enterprises: maize and beans, but coffee is an upcoming enterprise the coop is encouraging.
+Services offered to the members include farmer trainings, input supply to farmers at subsidized rates, bulking, marketing of farmer produce and setting up demonstration plots.

-There are several constraints identified in the maize value chain, which limit the productivity and hence the ability of smallholder farmers to earn incomes from maize farming.
-The constraints include lack of producer knowledge on farming as a business, poor agronomic practices, and poor natural resource management with little or no emphasis on control of soil erosion, inappropriate post-harvest handling practices, weak leadership and little regard for gender mainstreaming.
-Nkoma received prior volunteer assistance in farm records keeping and leadership and management skills.
-This technical assistance will focus on sustainable land management.
+There are several constraints identified in the maize value chain in Uganda, which limit the productivity and diminish the ability of smallholders to earn incomes from maize farming.
+Constraints include a lack of producer knowledge of farming as a business, poor agronomic practices poor natural resource management -- with little or no emphasis on controlling soil erosion, inappropriate post-harvest handling practices, weak farmer association leadership and little regard for gender mainstreaming.
+Nkoma received a previous F2F Volunteer for farm record keeping, leadership and management skills.
+The current technical assistance assignment will focus on sustainable land management.

 ISSUE DESCRIPTION.

-Soil is a critical component of crop production.
-Crops depend on soil for both physical support and physiological purposes whereby the soil provides the water and nutrients necessary for best possible performance.
+Soil is a critical component in crop production.
+Crops depend on soil for both physical support and physiological purposes whereby the soil provides water and nutrients necessary for best possible performance.
 Soil management is critical for optimum soil productivity and is therefore a key element in crop production.
-A major problem facing the areas already under cultivation is soil degradation and loss of soil fertility due to indiscriminate misuse of agricultural lands, forest and grazing lands.
+A major problem facing the areas already under cultivation is soil degradation and loss of soil fertility due to indiscriminate misuse of agricultural lands, forest and pastures.
 Routine crop production practices involving removing weeds, mixing soil with amendments like fertilizers, shaping the soil into rows and making furrows for irrigation and preparing the surface for seeding.
-These practices are associated with negative effects in relation to soil building properties.
-These include, among others, increased evaporation rates, increases in water runoff and soil erosion, reduction in organic matter content, reduced biological activity in the soil and increased soil compaction.
+These practices are associated with negative effects in relation to soil building properties, including increased evaporation rates, increases in water runoff and soil erosion, reduction in organic matter content, reduced biological activity in the soil and increased soil compaction.